gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Both SCTP and DTLS contains mechanisms to pad SCTP payloads, and DTLS records respectively.
-If padding of SCTP packets are desired to hide actual message sizes it RECOMMENDED to use the SCTP Padding Chunk
+If padding of SCTP packets are desired to hide actual message sizes it is RECOMMENDED to use the SCTP Padding Chunk
 {{RFC4820}} to generate a consistent SCTP payload size.
 Support of this chunk is only required on the sender side, any SCTP receiver will safely ignore the PAD Chunk.
 However, if the PAD chunk is not